 Applications must include:

 - results of the Graduate Record Examiniation (verbal, quantitative and analystical subtests)

-- three academic letters of recommendation
+- three academic letters of recommendation.
+Please use this form.

 - one letter of recommendation must specifically address the suitability of the applicant for clinical work

 - a personal statement (maximum 500 words) describing the applicant's interests in clinical psychology and career goals